Meet our student ambassadors who have studied or are studying with the King's Foundations.

 I live in King's accommodation at Stamford Street Apartments, which is right across from Waterloo Campus and walking distance from the Guy's and Strand campus.
 In my spare time, I like exploring and going on hikes or travelling around the UK and Europe.

-Karen (UAE) currently studying: Law & International Relations
+Karen (UAE) former Foundation student - Law & International Relations

 Hi!
 My name is Karen and I am currently studying on the King's International Foundation programme - Law & International Relations pathway.